JudahT/Frontend-test-Grune/README.md

 # Practice-Frontend-test

-This repo is for practicing on the frontend test for Grune.
-Final sections will then be copied over to the Final repo and committed there.
+This repo is my finished frontend test for Grune.

+It includes all original files Grune provided, and some additional img files, that were copied and color adjusted.